carlobiermann/cocktail-io/README.md

 The output of the neural network is a drink recipe which the user will decide on whether they'll choose it or not.
 Their choice will also be fed back into the neural network, improving its algorithm.

-Ultimately, the users *drink choice* will trigger the *drink mixing routine* which is controlled by the arduino and it's connected pumps.
+Ultimately, the users *drink choice* will trigger the *drink mixing routine* which is controlled by the arduino and it's connected valves.